tytydraco/yessleep/out/Have_you_ever_looked_up_through_a_Chimney_Jim.md

 I sprinted inside, the front door slamming behind me, face flushed from the booze and the exertion.
 Not sure what I expected to see, honestly.
 But, room to room, I didn’t see her anywhere.
 She had been practically bed bound for weeks, and now, somehow, she had vanished.

 That really put some jet fuel into my veins.
 The blood pumping through my heart was almost painful; felt sludgy, like it really had to turned into black, viscous fuel.
-Before I could really start to panic about her whereabouts, I heard her speak again.
+Before I could truly start to panic about her whereabouts, I heard her speak again.

 *“This is probably what it looked like through Junior’s eyes, right before he passed.”* shouted my wife, voice muffled.